kl-ong/SCTP-DSF1-Team5/03 - Code/README.md

 ```
 dbt run
 ```
+In the dbt_olist dataset, a sub-folder, dbt_olist_stg, is created during the run to store the data from the staging.
 Then testing the uniqueness and not null rules,
 ```
 dbt test
 ```